s0meon3/anonymous-posts/README.md

 npm run installDep
 ```

-Before you run the server you need to setup the database, in order to do so you have to create a folder named `config` and a file named `default.json`.
+Before you run the server you need to setup the database, in order to do so you have to create a folder named `config` in the main folder of the project and a file named `default.json`.
 In the `default.json` file you have to add:

 ```
 {
 	"mongoURI": <YOUR_MONGO_URI>
+	"mongoTestURI": <YOUR_TEST_MONGO_URI>
 }

 ```

-Instead of <YOUR_MONGO_URI> you should add the URI for your Mongo DataBase, we use Mongo Atlas.
+Instead of <YOUR_MONGO_URI> and <YOUR_TEST_MONGO_URI> you should add the URI for your Mongo DataBase and for other Mongo DataBase (for testing), respectively, we use Mongo Atlas.

 To run the server with nodemon: